apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/scale-for-apecloud-mysql.md

     ```

     - `--components` describes the component name ready for horizontal scaling.
     - `--replicas` describes the replica amount of the specified components.
+Edit the amount based on your demands to scale in or out replicas.

 2. Validate the horizontal scaling operation.